Alessandro Farnese (cardinal): Conclave of 1572

 One of the determining factors in the minds of the electors was the recent Battle of Lepanto (7 October 1571).
 It had been a stunning defeat for the Ottoman Turks, the first naval defeat in more than a century, and nearly their entire navy was destroyed.
 But they did not lose control over the Eastern Mediterranean, and they were already rebuilding their navy at lightning speed.
 In some people's minds, what was needed was a pope who could hold the various forces together: a Crusading pope who would also be generous with Church money to finance the war.
-The new pope must also be a strong and strict defender of the Faith in the face of unorthodoxy and one who would enforce the decrees of the Council of Trent (1545-1547; 1551-1552; 1562-1563).
+The new pope must also be a strong and strict defender of the Faith in the face of unorthodoxy and one who would enforce the decrees of the Council of Trent (1545–1547; 1551-1552; 1562–1563).

 There were other problems that a pope would have to face.
-Queen Elizabeth of England had been excommunicated by Pius V, and she had obtained possession of Mary, Queen of Scots.
+Queen Elizabeth I of England had been excommunicated by Pius V, and she had obtained possession of Mary, Queen of Scots.
 Mary's relatives, the Guises, were the leaders of the devout hyper-Catholic party in France, who were eager for a show-down with the Huguenots.
 Catherine de' Medici was attempting to avoid a civil war in France, and she believed that the marriage of her daughter Margot with Henri of Navarre, a Protestant, might avert disaster but dispensations would be required of the pope.
 She was also trying to tempt Queen Elizabeth into marriage with her son, Henri, and that would require papal cooperation as well.
 Her choice was the Cardinal of Ferrara, Ippolito d'Este, who was as disliked in 1572 as he had been in 1549.
 His collection of enemies had grown to include Cardinals Bonelli, Borromeo, Farnese, Medici, and Morone.
 Catherine, however, was in contact with her cousin, Cosimo I, Grand Duke of Tuscany, who, behind the scenes, was promoting Cardinal Boncompagni.
 Cardinal de' Medici was to inform the leaders of the Faction of Pius IV, Borromeo and Altemps, that the Medici were interested only in Sirleto and Boncompagni.
 With the French and Florentine votes, in fact, Cardinal d'Este had the resources to block any candidate he pleased (the 'virtual veto').